seananderson/seananderson.ca/cv/cv-pandoc.md

 2018
 :    **gfplot** & **gfsynopsis**: R packages to generate an annual Research
-     Document 'synopsis report' showing all available fishery and biological data and basic model fits for 108 Pacific groundfish species for publication through the Canadian Science Advisory Secretariat (CSAS).
+     Document synopsis report showing all available fishery and biological data and basic model fits for 109 Pacific groundfish species for publication through the Canadian Science Advisory Secretariat (CSAS).
 To be reviewed via regional peer-review meeting November 22--23 2018.\
      <https://github.com/pbs-assess/gfplot> and